 Every pregnancy is unique and has its own share of worries and nervous anticipation.
-When complications arise for mother or babe, the maternal-fetal medicine specialists of Northwest Perinatal Center are here to provide additional expertise, care and support.
+When complications, the maternal-fetal medicine specialists of Northwest Perinatal Center are here to provide additional expertise, care and support.

 WHA’s maternal-fetal medicine specialists work at our two Northwest Perinatal Centers in Portland; one near Providence St. Vincent Medical Center on the west side and the other near Providence Portland Medical Center on the east side.
 They are board-certified OB/GYN physicians and surgeons and are sub-specialty board-certified in the area of maternal-fetal medicine, which requires two to three years of training after a basic residency and passing an additional written and oral examination.

 The physicians of Northwest Perinatal Center see patients for: